Bill Elliott: Wood Brothers Racing

 Later that season, Elliott signed to drive the No. 21 for Wood Brothers Racing in 2007, in part due to his championship provisional, which guaranteed to start the race.
-Since fellow champion Dale Jarrett had used all of his guaranteed starts in his Toyota for Michael Waltrip Racing, Elliott was the only champion eligible for the provisional not guaranteed a spot by being in the top 35 in owner's points.
+Since fellow champion Dale Jarrett had used all of his guaranteed starts in his Toyota for Michael Waltrip Racing, Elliott was the only champion eligible for the provisional not guaranteed a spot by being in the top-35 in owner's points.
 His first race for the team was the Coca-Cola 600 at Charlotte, which he qualified without needing one of his six provisionals.
 He led the race at one point until he was involved in a wreck around lap 200.
-At Michigan, Elliott gave the team a much-needed 11th-place finish and was kept in the car until the fall Richmond race.
-The car then fell out of the top 35 again but at Bristol got back into the top 35 in points.
-Ken Schrader returned to the No. 21 replacing Elliott at a testing session at Talladega Superspeedway due to the team being back in the top 35 in owner's points.
-He returned for the final four races after the 21 fell out of the top-35 once again.
+At Michigan, Elliott gave the team a much-needed eleventh place finish and was kept in the car until the fall Richmond race.
+The car then fell out of the top-35 again but at Bristol got back into the top-35 in points.
+Ken Schrader returned to the No. 21 replacing Elliott at a testing session at Talladega Superspeedway due to the team being back in the Top 35 in owner's points.
+He returned for the final four races after the No. 21 fell out of the top-35 once again.

 On September 23, 2007, in an interview with Charlotte Observer, Len Wood the co-owner of the No. 21 said Elliott would have his own sponsor and share a ride with Jon Wood and Marcos Ambrose for 2008.

-Elliott returned to the No. 21 to try to get the car back into the Top 35 points at Lowes Motor Speedway.
+Elliott returned to the No. 21 to try to get the car back into the Top 35 points at Lowe's Motor Speedway.

 Elliott qualified for ten races that season, with a best finish of 20th in the Sunoco Presents: The American Red Cross Pennsylvania 500 at Pocono Raceway.
 At Daytona, Elliott announced that 2008 would be his final season as a Sprint Cup driver.
 But in an interview on NASCAR Raceday at Kansas, Elliott was asked about him racing and said "We will be at Lowe's, and do a few more races.
 Then we will see how things go."
-In 2008, his best starts were 5th at Bristol and 7th at Kansas.
-His best finish was 12th at Homestead-Miami Speedway.
+In 2008, his best starts were fifth at Bristol and seventh at Kansas.
+His best finish was twelfth at Homestead-Miami Speedway.

-In 2009, Elliott ran 12 races in the No. 21 Motorcraft Ford for the Wood Brothers, including the Daytona 500.
-His best finish in 2009 was 15th place at Lowe's Motor Speedway.
+In 2009, Elliott ran twelve races in the No. 21 Motorcraft Ford for the Wood Brothers, including the Daytona 500.
+His best finish in 2009 was fifteenth place at Lowe's Motor Speedway.

-On Memorial Day May 25, 2009, Elliott became the 7th member of the "800 club", with his 800th career Sprint Cup start at Lowes Motor Speedway.
+On Memorial Day May 25, 2009, Elliott became the seventh member of the "800 club", with his eigh-hundredth career Sprint Cup start at Lowes Motor Speedway.

 Elliott ran for the Wood Brothers in 2010.
 He also drove at Talladega for Latitude 43 Motorsports.